-• A unified framework that jointly models social me-

-dia mining and epidemiology simulation is proposed.
-The proposed SMS model will collect and analyze the most undated data from social media, and at the same most updated data from social media, and at the same time, is capable of inferring the underlying propagation process like a standard computational model.
+• A unified framework that jointly models social media mining and epidemiology simulation is proposed.
+The proposed SMS model will collect and analyze the most updated data from social media, and at the same time, is capable of inferring the underlying propagation process like a standard computational model.